jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

   - Plug the USB device into the DUT and boot from it.

+  - Log in to Chrome OS.
+Start the Chrome OS shell by pressing Ctrl-Alt-T.
-  - Install Chrome OS on the DUT: switch to VT2 by pressing Ctrl-Alt-F2, login as "chronos", password "test0000", and run
+    Install Chrome OS on the DUT:

-    $ /usr/sbin/chromeos-install
+    crosh> install

 - Cold boot the DUT -- turn the DUT off and then back on.
 This ensures